 Harnessing the Power of Email

-Email is inexpensive, too.
+Email is inexpensive too, especially compared to direct mail, ads in traditional media and online ads.
 The sticking point is often the time it takes to craft and execute thoughtful email marketing campaigns.

 With each email you send to your customers (full of really good content), their awareness grows.
 Regardless of what industry you are in, email is an opportunity to connect with customers and stay relevant long past a transaction.